vincemann/spring-rapid/README.md

 # Overview
-Spring-rapid consists of modules encapsulating solutions for **common issues** when developing spring **REST APIs**.
-One common task that is very repetitive is implementing **crud-operations** for all of your entities.
-The core module gives you a solution for that requirering only **a few lines of code**.
-The code needed for a working controller, handling multiple different dto-types, can be seen in the example below.
-There are many other modules building upon the core module that can be plugged in when needed.
-See 'Features' below for a full list.
+Some abstractions I use for spring developement for stuff like crud,auth,acl - structured into maven modules.

-This project is inspired by [**spring-lemon**](https://github.com/naturalprogrammer/spring-lemon) which offers many good modules as well.
+Inspired by [**spring-lemon**](https://github.com/naturalprogrammer/spring-lemon) which offers many good modules as well.
 Most lemon modules were copied, modified and integrated into this project.

+# Features
+* crud
+* proxy system for extensions
+* dto mapping with id resolving
+* bidirectional relationship management
+* acl (selective inheritence)
+* authentication (jwt)

 # Requirements
 jdk: version 11.0.18 (default version for java 11)